Visual builder

 Final Resolution with Inheritance:

-• base: gpt-4o (from agent)
+• base: gpt-4.1 (from Sub Agent)

 StopWhen Inheritance